Three earn all-tournament honors; Pettersen, Kane claim Newcomer, Coach of the Year

 Prior to his arrival at MSU, Kane spent eight seasons at UNI, where he rebuilt a team that had finished more than 100 strokes out of second-last place in the conference the year before he took over leadership of the program.
 In his last four seasons guiding the Panthers, they were the only team to finish in the top three at the conference championship all four years.
 In 2002, Kane guided the Panthers to two tournament titles and second place at the MVC championship -- the highest finish in school history.
 He also was voted MVC Coach of the Year for the second time by his peers in 2002 after previously winning the honor in 1998.

 Success for the Bears hasn't just been limited to the golf course.
 In the classroom, they led all MSU's women's sports teams in grade point average in the 2003-04, 2004-05 and 2008-09 seasons and are perennially well represented on the Missouri Valley Scholar-Athlete Team.
-MSU has been ranked in the top 25 nationally across all divisions in GPA four times over the last seven years.
+MSU has been ranked in the top 25 nationally across all divisions in GPA four times.

 "We certainly want to have success on the golf course," said Kane, "and strive to do everything we can to make that happen.
 But success in the classroom is equally important, because you're here to get an education first.
 The percentage of people who go on to play golf for a living after college is miniscule, so it's the quality of the education you take with you that's the most important, and we try not to lose sight of that."